Kanchana-dev/TechShop/README.md

 TechShop is a Blazor WebAssembly project built in .NET 8.0
 1. Shopping_App is a Blazor Web App project that talks to two RESTful Web APIs.
 2. Logging and Authentication are not yet available.
-2 factor Authentication with  OAuth and JSON Web Tokens(retrieve and refresh for session) would be ideal.
+Two factor Authentication with  OAuth and JSON Web Tokens(retrieve and refresh for session) would be ideal.
 3. OrdersAPI and ProductsAPI are 2 RESTful Web API projects coded in .NET 8.0
 4. All 3 projects have respective xUnit Test(Moq) projects.
 5. For POC purposes, Data is handled in JSON files mimicking no sql databases like SQLite.